Francis Shunk Brown

-Francis Shunk Brown (June 9, 1858 – May 6, 1940) was an American lawyer from Pennsylvania who served one term as Pennsylvania state Attorney General from 1915 to 1919 and ran unsuccessfully in the Republican primary for Governor in 1930.
+Francis Shunk Brown (June 9, 1858 – May 6, 1940) was an American lawyer from Pennsylvania who served one term as Pennsylvania Attorney General from 1915 to 1919 and ran unsuccessfully in the Republican primary for Governor in 1930.

 Ancestry

 Brown's father was Charles Brown, who served two terms in the U.S. Congress as a Pennsylvania representative before Brown was born.
 Brown's mother was Elizabeth Shunk.
 Her father was former state governor Francis R. Shunk and her maternal grandfather was former state governor William Findlay.

 Early life and education

 The family moved to Delaware when Brown was still very young.
 Brown attended schools in Philadelphia and Delaware.
 He graduated from the University of Pennsylvania Law School in 1879.
 He was admitted to the bar immediately.
 Brown was a member of the Five O'Clock Club of Philadelphia.

 Career

 His law practice clients included many Pennsylvania politicians Israel Wilson Durham, Boies Penrose, and the William Scott Vare.

 In 1915, he was appointed state Attorney General and served until 1919.
 After completing his term, he returned to private practice.